-2. In Column B, please check the box for each ACT, SAT, or placement test that your institution used in fall 2010 to evaluate whether entering students were in need of developmental or remedial mathematics courses.
+2. In Column B, please check the box for each ACT, SAT, or placement test that your institution used in fall 2011 to evaluate whether entering students were in need of developmental or remedial mathematics courses.
 In Column C, for each test used, write the score below which students were identified as in need of developmental or remedial mathematics courses.

-Please refer to the instructions on page 3 for an example of how to report test scores for this question.

 If different scores were used to identify students for different levels of developmental or remedial mathematics courses, report the score used for the highest level of remedial mathematics course.

 If different scores were used for either requiring or recommending developmental or remedial mathematics courses, report the highest score used.

+Please refer to the instructions on page 3 for an example of how to report test scores for this question.